ComeDownToUs/SubMerge/README.md

 TO BE WRITTEN

 #To-dos
 - Read in formatting options from json file
 - Create functions to display defaults
-- Break general tasks, core operations, srt, ssa and sub into separate files
 - Tweak to work as a basic subtitle conversion library
-- Implement merging process
 - Implement merge styling
 - Assess possibility for both subtitles appearing simultaneously on top and bottom of screen
 - Reduce SSA hardcoding, seems like it's ripe for failure right now
-- Many tests currently failing due to deep comparisons
 - Log decoupling issues (ideally want merge operations split from subtitle conversion as much as possible, and everything split by format too)
+- Config validations
+- Write to file in pieces